Magenic/Badge-Application/docs/running_project.md

 ### Running the project: Windows service - for the notifications to MS Teams

+_Prerequisite: [Setting up test data][emulateAward]_

+_Note: URLs necessary for running the project are already set up, but you may refer to the following links on how they were done:
+[Posting to Microsoft Teams][postingToTeams]_

 1. Ensure the connection string in the App.config in _Magenic.BadgeApplication.DataAccess.EF_ points to the correct database server/instance

 2. Set _Magenic.BadgeApplication.Console_ as the startup project